EdwinWenink/llm_tool_calls/README.md

 If I switch the order around, the model instead starts using `Fahrenheit` in the answer.
 It seems that if the model fails to infer the correct temperature format, it uses the first enum value by default.

+These experiments were done using `gpt-3.5-turbo-1106`.
+TODO: The newer models are reported to be better at filling in tool parameters, so we should redo this experiment and see if the result differ.

 ## Queries without relevant function calls

 When the user makes a query that is not related to any of the available tools, it should not call any tools.